 You’ll find a lot of misinformation about self-defense and defensive shooting by watching videos on the internet.
-But not here.
-In this PDN video, Rob Pincus tackles one scenario he often sees in internet videos, explains what’s wrong with what is depicted and how we should actually train.
+In this PDN video, Rob Pincus tackles one problematic scenario often seen in internet videos, explains what’s wrong with the depiction, and highlights how we should actually be training.

 Rob is at extreme close quarters with a man-sized 3D target, in this case a rubber mannequin.
 He puts two shots into the torso, backs up and takes one head shot.
 It looks cool, but would he ever do this in an actual defensive encounter?
 Rob explains why the answer is no.